btcpayserver/blog/blog/_posts/btcpay-server-1-3-0.md

 ## Lightning network topup invoices 🧾

-Our Topup invoice feature, released in [1.2.0](https://blog.btcpayserver.org/btcpay-server-1-2-0/#top-up-invoices-%F0%9F%A7%BE) now support Lightning network payment method.
-This means that you can create an invoice without an amount.
-We've expanded the topup capabilities to our Point of sale and crowdfundign app.
+Our Topup invoice feature, released in [1.2.0](https://blog.btcpayserver.org/btcpay-server-1-2-0/#top-up-invoices-%F0%9F%A7%BE) now support Lightning network as a payment method.
+This means that you can create an invoice without an amount and reduce the friction for specific payment flows.
+We've expanded the topup capabilities to both the Point of sale and crowdfunding apps.

-Topup invoices can be configured through the `Custom` price in the cart item settings.
+Topup invoices can be configured through the `Custom` price in the cart/perk item settings.
 When set up by the merchant, this enables the customer to select the price paid for that specific item with no minimum imposed by the merchant.
 To address edge-cases, we have also introduced a new `Minimum` price setting, to enable users to pay a custom price for a specific item, but with a floor price set by the merchant.

 [![BTCPay 1.3.0 Lightning Address](https://img.youtube.com/vi/xPnDSFaloRs/mqdefault.jpg)](https://www.youtube.com/watch?v=xPnDSFaloRs)